Meet our Champions

 Bruno Francesco Rodrigues de Oliveira (Fluminense Federal University, Brazil)

-Bruno is an Assistant Professor of Bacteriology and Principal Investigator in the Department of Microbiology and Parasitology at the Fluminense Federal University in Niterói, Brazil.
-Currently, his research group focuses on marine microbiology and bacterial (pan)genomics.
-In addition to his research activities, Bruno is interested in science communication and outreach, finding the "translation" of complex science language to the broader public essential.
-He hopes to publicise the awesome work of the Microbiology Society in Brazil and abroad, particularly to highlight the importance of academic societies to undergraduate and postgraduate students in microbial sciences.
-As a Champion, he has been working towards bringing more visibility to the LGBTQ+ microbiologists' community.
+I am an Assistant Professor of Bacteriology and Principal Investigator in the Department of Microbiology and Parasitology at the Fluminense Federal University in Niterói, Brazil.
+Currently, my research group focuses on marine microbiology and bacterial (pan)genomics.
+I hope to publicise the awesome work of the Microbiology Society in Brazil and abroad.
+As a Champion, I have been working towards bringing more visibility to the LGBTQ+ microbiologists' community.

 Chile